macromuseum/macromuseum.github.io/_posts/2021-11-16-Career-Transitions.md

 - PhD gives much more space to explore and think.
 Take advantage of this.
 If you want to learn something or improve, the first few years of your PhD are the best time to do this.
 - You might not feel like you have much spare time as a PhD student.
 If there are things you want to achieve, try scheduling time each week to do them and stick to it.
 Otherwise it's easy to just work on your thesis and not your broader skillset.
 - If lack of direction or structure is troubling you, talk to your supervisor.
+- Come up with a thesis plan early on, but remember you don't need to stick to it if things don't work or your interests change.

 ## PhD to postdoc